geoserver/geoserver/doc/en/user/source/rest/api/styles.rst

 * SLD 1.0 with a mime type of ``application/vnd.ogc.sld+xml``
 * SLD 1.1 / SE 1.1 with a mime type of ``application/vnd.ogc.se+xml``
+* SLD package (zip file containing sld and image files used in the style) with a mime type of application/zip

 Other extensions (such as :ref:`css <extensions_css>`) add support for additional formats.